niflylab/CalciumImagingAnalysis/README.md

 	<dd>Set the position_t to the number of timepoints in the time-lapse.</dd>
 	<dd>A number smaller than the actual number of timepoints can be used to sort less images.
 The first image sorted will always be timepoint 1.
 This method does not allow for using a subset of images that doesn’t incorporate the first image.</dd>
 	<dt>position_z: int, default 15</dt>
-	<dd>Set the position_z to the number of z positions in the stack.</dd>
+	<dd>Set the position_z to the number of z-positions in the stack.</dd>
-	<dd>A number smaller than the actual number of z positions can be used to sort less images.
-The first image sorted will always be z position 1.
-This method does not allow for using a subset of images that doesn’t incorporate the first z position.</dd>
+	<dd>A number smaller than the actual number of z-positions can be used to sort less images.
+The first image sorted will always be z-position 1.
+This method does not allow for using a subset of images that doesn’t incorporate the first z-position.</dd>
 	<dt>channel: str, default ‘Na’</dt>
 	<dd>Set the channel if it exists.
 You can sort files by the channel name but only one channel at a time.
 The code must be separately run with each different channel name.
 Folders created should be edited once finished to incorporate the channel name if these are to be kept separate.
 If the folder name is not edited, the z-position folders will have all timepoints for all channels in them.</dd>
 	<dd>The default parameter is set to Na.
 If there is no channel at the end of the name, parameter should be set "channel='Na'" (default).
 This is used for the following file names:</dd>